wilfredinni/python-cheatsheet/cheatsheet/exception-handling.md

 ## Custom Exceptions

-Custom exceptions are created by creating a `class` that inherit from the base `Exception` class of Python, and are raised using the `raise` keyword:
+Custom exceptions initialize by creating a `class` that inherit from the base `Exception` class of Python, and are raised using the `raise` keyword:

 ```python
 class MyCustomException(Exception):